autokey/autokey/Installing.md

 Building your own packages is described here: https://github.com/autokey/autokey/wiki/Packaging

-Change into the directory containing the packages (in a terminal) then,
+Open a terminal at the directory containing the AutoKey packages and use the following commands to install the packages:

-to install the packages on a Debian-based system, use the following:

     sudo dpkg --install autokey-common_VERSION_all.deb autokey-gtk_VERSION_all.deb
     sudo apt install --fix-missing